isomerpages/mlaw-corp/news/press-releases/_posts/2025-12-01-post-Commencement of the Panel of Psychiatrists and Rules Relating to.md

 ---
-title: Commencement of the Panel of Psychiatrists and Rules Relating to
+title: Commencement of the Panel of Psychiatrists and Rules Relating to Expert Evidence and Reports in Criminal Proceedings
-permalink: /commencement-of-the-panel-of-psychiatrists-and-rules-relating-to/
+permalink: /commencement-of-panel-of-psychiatrists-rules-relating-to-expert-evidence-reports-in-criminal-proceedings/
 date: 2025-12-01
 layout: post
 description: ""